Should You Oil Golf Clubs? (Explained)

 Caddies especially love this one.
 Put the clubs into a bucket full of water.
 The water should be warm, not hot.
 Prepare a cleaning cloth and brush for rubbing and scrubbing.

-Dunk one half of the cloth in water while leaving the other half dry.
-Use the wet half to rub the back, face, and hosel of the golf club.
+Dunk half the cloth in water while leaving the other half dry.
+Use the wet half to rub the golf club’s back, face, and hosel.
 Dip the brush into the water and use it in the grooves.

 Periodically wipe excess debris using a wet towel.
 Once clean, bloat the excess dampness on the golf club using the dry half of the cloth.
-Repeat the process until every wedge, driver, and any other club in your golf bag is clean.
+Repeat until every wedge, driver, and other club in your golf bag is clean.

 Power Washing